attack68/rateslib/docs/source/f_fxr.rst

 FX Spot Rates
 ***********************

-This documentation page discusses the methods of the :class:`FXRates` class. which are summarised below,
+This documentation page discusses the methods of the :class:`~rateslib.fx.FXRates` class which are summarised below,

 .. autosummary::
    rateslib.fx.FXRates